by Amy Adams on May 27, 2011 at 8:24AM | 0 comments

 by Amy Adams on March 14, 2011 at 11:46AM | 0 comments

 This week marks Brain Awareness Week, with events worldwide to bring people up to speed on brain research.
 I went to the cool search tool on the Dana Foundation web site and found that several CIRM grantees are hosting events this week.
 That makes sense, given that roughly a quarter of our funding goes to neuronal diseases.
 (You can see charts of CIRM stem cell research funding allocations here.
-The charts are slightly out of date - stay tuned for some updates in the next month.)

 by Amy Adams on April 3, 2009 at 12:06PM | 0 comments